skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 Those days are over.
-Today's authors can cheaply host their comics on the web --- *web*comics --- with full control over content, layout, and schedule.If they even try to monetize at all, it's generally through advertising, merchandising, or reader donations.
+Today's authors can cheaply host their comics on the web --- *web*comics --- with full control over content, layout, and schedule.
+If they even try to monetize at all, it's generally through advertising, merchandising, or reader donations.
 Some do it all in their free time, while for others it's part or even full time employment.
+The number of regular readers of a single webcomic can be just a handful of people, or up to millions of people.
 The role of the middleman is somewhere between diminished to non-existent.
-Newspapers would *never* publish the vast majority of the comics I read every day.
+This is great, because newspapers would *never* publish the vast majority of the comics I read every day.

 I've been fortunate to meet a couple of my favorite webcomic authors.